datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter

-Due to numerous errors and customers reporting performance problems with the versions of OpsCenter released with the updated java driver, we have released OpsCenter 6.8.51 with the driver update reverted.
-We removed the OpsCenter versions with the driver issue and other significant issues from FixCentral.
+Due to numerous errors and customers reporting performance problems with the versions of OpsCenter released with the updated java driver, the release of OpsCenter 6.8.51 reverts the driver update.
+FixCentral no longer offers the OpsCenter versions with the driver issue and other significant issues.
 Those are 6.8.47, 6.8.48, 6.8.49, and 6.8.50.
-We recommend customers encountering issues go to 6.8.51.
-All updates since 6.8.46 that are not related to the driver upgrade will remain in place.
+We recommend customers encountering issues migrate to version 6.8.51.
+All valid updates since 6.8.46 that are not related to the driver upgrade will remain in place.

-The OpsCenter team is making significant improvements to the QA process to avoid mistakes like this in the future.
+Significant QA process improvements are in process to avoid similar future issues.

 # Release Notes for OpsCenter 6.8.51
 28 May 2026